 These consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
 They do not include adjustments, if any, that may be required for the realization of assets or the settlement of liabilities should the Company be unable to continue as a going concern.
-The Company has experienced significant operating losses since its inception and has a working capital deficiency at March 31, 2019 of \$3,737,924 and has accumulated a deficit of \$15,484,746 to date.
+The Company has experienced significant operating losses since its inception and has a working capital deficiency at March 31, 2020 of \$4,510,803 and has accumulated a deficit of \$15,905,864 to date.
 The Company has financed its operations through equity, factoring loans, third party loans, related party advances and deposits.
 Future operations are dependent upon the Company's ability to obtain additional financing, continued support of existing creditors and lenders, continued financial support from related parties, and ultimately attaining profitable operations.
-The realization and settlement of amounts reported for assets is dependent upon market acceptance of the Company's products and services and generation of future profitable operations.
+The Company's products and services and generation of assets is dependent upon market acceptance of the Company's products and services and generation of future profitable operations.